Home DH-Debate 10. Celtic Iron Age 12. The Goths I |

 It is reported that Germanic women have motivated their men to continue a difficult battle by showing their naked breasts, making them clear, what they were fighting for: "Tradition says that armies already wavering and giving way have been rallied by women, who, with earnest entreaties and bosoms laid bare, have vividly represented the horrors of captivity, which the Germans fear with such extreme dread on behalf of their women, that the strongest tie by which a state can be bound, is the being required to give, among the number of hostages, maidens of noble birth.
 They even believe that the female sex has a certain sanctity and prescience, and they do not despise their counsels, nor disregard their answers."

-Women were dressed in a sleeveless dress, which revealed a part of the breast: "The women have the same dress as the men, except that they more frequently wear linen garments, which they stain with purple, and do not lengthen out the upper part of their clothing into sleeves.
+Women were dressed in a sleeveless dress, which revealed a parts of the breast: "The women have the same dress as the men, except that they more frequently wear linen garments, which they stain with purple, and do not lengthen out the upper part of their clothing into sleeves.
 The upper and lower arm is thus bare, and the nearest part of the bosom is also exposed"

 Tacitus was clearly of the opinion that the Germanic women were less frivolous than the Roman: "Their marriage code, however, is strict, and indeed no part of their manners is more praiseworthy.
 For they are almost the only ones of all barbarian peoples, who are content with only one wife."